Deployment

 The resource prefix is a short text that every AWS resource created during the deployment is prefixed with.
 For most of the resources this is only for convenience, but for some resources that must have a global unique name, this is important (e.g. S3 buckets).

 You can change the name in deployment/tilores/main.tf in the local resource_prefix variable.
-We recommend a value that typically only makes sense for your company, most of the times you company name and maybe a stage, e.g. mycompany-prod.
+We recommend a value that typically only makes sense for your company, most of the times your company name and a stage, e.g. mycompany-prod.

 # Shard Count